deployphp/docs/tasks.md

 use Symfony\Component\Console\Input\InputOption;
 use Symfony\Component\Console\Input\InputArgument;

-argument('stage', InputArgument::OPTIONAL, 'Run tasks only on this server or group of servers.');
+argument('stage', InputArgument::OPTIONAL, 'Run tasks only on this host or stage.');
 option('tag', null, InputOption::VALUE_OPTIONAL, 'Tag to deploy.');
 ```